🤖 Summarize this article with AI:

 Let’s dive into better test execution.
 This guide is aimed at everybody who wants to understand test cases and test suites.
 Additionally, we will show how you can create custom test suites with BugBug.

 A test suite works as a collection of test cases intended to be executed together to ensure that software behaves as expected.
 Grouping multiple tests into a suite allows for efficient parallel execution, making it easier to manage and run tests systematically.
+A suite consists of individual tests, and test cases are grouped into suites to enable organized, scalable, and efficient testing processes.
+Organizing test cases logically within a suite—by functionality, module, or execution priority—improves clarity, maintainability, and overall testing efficiency.
 By organizing tests into suites, developers, and testers can quickly execute a series of tests, facilitating faster feedback and more streamlined testing processes.
+In larger projects, multiple test suites may be created to address different testing needs or stages, such as unit, integration, or system testing.

-A test case is a single, specific test that includes a test script, test data, and the steps needed to validate a particular functionality of the system under test.
+A test case is a single, specific test that includes a test script, test data, the steps needed to validate a particular functionality of the system under test, and the expected outcome.
 Each test case must be detailed enough to allow for reproducibility and clarity in execution, whether for manual or automated testing.
+To ensure clarity, it is important to provide a detailed summary for each test case, outlining the specific scenarios to be tested and the testing process itself.
 On the other hand, a test suite is a container that holds a collection of test cases grouped together.
 These suites are used to test a specific feature or perform comprehensive checks such as smoke tests and regression testing.

 💡Check out and download our free Test Case Template.

 Creating your test suites based on the specific needs of the software under test allows you to perform regression testing, validate test scenarios, and ensure comprehensive coverage.
+When building a suite, include only the most relevant test cases—covering positive, negative, edge, and boundary scenarios—to ensure effective and thorough testing.
 By leveraging software tools to manage and automate these suites, you can streamline your testing efforts and enhance the reliability of the testing process.
-Whether you're dealing with abstract test cases or conducting end-to-end testing, using test suites effectively helps maintain the quality and functionality of the software across various development stages.
+Whether you’re dealing with abstract test cases or conducting end-to-end testing, using test suites effectively helps maintain the quality and functionality of the software across various development stages.

 Why Use Test Suites?